ayaanhossain/oligopool/README.md

 We have used `Oligopool Calculator` in multiple projects to build libraries of tens of thousands of promoters, ribozymes, and mRNA stability elements, illustrating the use of a flexible grammar to add multiple barcodes, cut sites, avoid excluded sequences, and optimize experimental constraints.
 These libraries were later characterized using highly efficient barcode counting provided by `Oligopool Calculator`.

 `Oligopool Calculator` facilitates the creative design and application of massively parallel reporter assays by automating and simplifying the whole process.
-It has been benchmarked on simulated libraries containing millions of defined variants.
+It has been benchmarked on simulated libraries containing millions of defined variants and to analyze billions of reads.
 To learn more, read our paper published in ACS Synthetic Biology.

 <h1 align="center">
     <a href="https://github.com/ayaanhossain/oligopool/">